 HOW TO HIKE EVEREST BASE CAMP

-You have three main options on how tho do the trek to Everest Base Camp, you can either do a package tour through an agency, hire a porter and/or guide or do it yourself.
+You have three main options on how tho do the trek to Everest Base Camp, you can either do a package tour through an agency, do it by yourself (no group or guide) but hire a porter or guide or do it completely independent.

--Doing it yourself is not hard and plane tickets from Kathmandu to Lukla is the only thing that you have to organize.
+- Doing it yourself is not hard and plane tickets from Kathmandu to Lukla is the only thing that you have to organize.
+You follow a very clear path, everybody stays in the same little “towns” with many tea houses, it is not necessary to book anything.

-HOW HARD IS EVEREST BASE CAMP TREK ?
+HOW HARD IS THE EVEREST BASE CAMP TREK ?

 You walk 4 to 8 hours a day for 12 days, with a resting day or two for acclimatization.
 If you are reasonably fit you should be able to do this carrying your own backpack.
 Having porters make it even easier.